Click here to view scale diagrams of each tower.

 Height: 160m | Floors: 36 | Architect: Rafael Vinoly | Developer: Land Securities

-- This is replacing a 91m tower from the 1960s and involves a very lengthy demolition process.
+- This project replaces a 91m tower from the 1960s.
+It involved a very lengthy demolition process.

 - Opinions are very divided on this tower's unusual design.
 Following criticism about its height and impact on the views

 of St Pauls Cathedral, it was reduced by 9 floors, from 45 to 36.
 It subsequently went throgh a public inquiry

 (the 4th London skyscraper to go through this process), and was finally approved in July 2007.
 The full planning report

 can be accessed here.